VSI Archive Backup System for OpenVMS Installation Guide

 The procedure is activated using the following command:

-Refer to VSI Archive Backup System for OpenVMS Guide to Operations for an example of using this procedure.
-If you are upgrading from SLS or ABS V2.9x, you must use the MDMS$CONVERT_V2_TO_V4 command procedure.
+Refer to the VSI Archive Backup System for OpenVMS User Guide for an example of using this procedure.

 In addition to configuring MDMS, you might also have to configure robots for jukeboxes you are planning to use.
-For MRD-controlled jukeboxes, the robot name is the OpenVMS device name of the robot device, and they normally fall into one of several formats:
+For MRD-controlled jukeboxes, the robot name is the OpenVMS device name of the robot device.
+They normally fall into one of the following formats:

 • GKx0 or GKxn01 for direct-connect SCSI